Products:

 the presentation as pdf

-I only actually present the first 5 or 6 slides, but the complete presentation acts as a summary of the information in the papers.
+I only actually presented the first 5 or 6 slides, but the complete presentation acts as a summary of the information in the papers.

 Alternative Tools In Theory